DistortedDragon1o4/ball-physics/README.md

 Make sure your graphics drivers are up to date.

-Open a Terminal and run `./2D\ Ball\Physics` in the directory where you have kept it.
+Open a Terminal and run `./2D-Ball-Physics` in the directory where you have kept it.

 ### For Windows based systems: